SabrinaJiang14/DateCountDown/README.md

 # License

-SJNetworkHelper is released under the MIT license.
+DateCountDown is released under the MIT license.
 See [LICENSE](https://github.com/SabrinaJiang14/DateCountDown/blob/master/LICENSE) for details.